Measurement Error Models for Spatial Network Lattice Data: Analysis of Car Crashes in Leeds: Introduction

-Road traffic is a dynamic phenomenon, evolving both in space and time \citep{Este1999GPS}.
-It is typically difficult to obtain precise measurements of traffic volumes and, for this reason, several authors adopted alternative proxies derived from travel surveys or origin-destination tables.
-Nevertheless, there is an increasing evidence suggesting that traffic conditions can be accurately estimated using vehicular GPS data, i.e. moving devices acting as sensors \citep{el2011GPSdata, woodard2017GPSpredicting}.
+Road traffic is a dynamic phenomenon evolving both in space and time.
+It is typically difficult to obtain precise measurements of traffic volumes for an entire road network and, for this reason, several authors adopted alternative proxies derived from regression models, travel surveys, network characteristics, or origin-destination tables \parencite{LOWRY201498, pun2019multiple, Gilardi2022Multivariate}.
+Nevertheless, there is increasing evidence suggesting that traffic conditions can be accurately estimated using vehicular GPS data, i.e. moving devices acting as sensors \parencite{Este1999GPS, el2011GPSdata, woodard2017GPSpredicting}.
 These new technologies represent a cheap and easy-to-use alternative to expensive and time-consuming questionnaires.
-Moreover, they eased the collection process even at a very granular spatial domain, creating new opportunities to investigate in depth the relationship between traffic flow and road casualties.
-For example, \citet{Stipancic2017GPS} and \citet{petraki2020combined} used GPS data to correlate collision severity and frequencies with quantitative measures of congestion derived from smartphone-collected GPS data.
-Following this latter approach, in this paper we approximate traffic volumes at the street segment level using estimates derived from TomTom Move service \citep{tomtommove}.
+Moreover, they ease the collection process even at a very granular spatial resolution, creating new opportunities to investigate in depth the relationship between traffic flows and road casualties.
+For example, \textcite{Stipancic2017GPS} and \textcite{petraki2020combined} used GPS data to correlate collision severities/frequencies with quantitative measures of congestion derived from smartphone-collected GPS data.
+Following this approach, in this paper we approximate traffic volumes at the street segment level using estimates derived from TomTom Move service \parencite{tomtommove}.
 The main advantage of our workflow over the previous proposals is that TomTom collects data with global coverage using billion of GPS devices.
 Therefore, it provides better approximations of local traffic flows than any ad-hoc application.